opea-project/docs/community/CONTRIBUTING.md

 # Support

 Submit your questions, feature requests, and bug reports to each repository's `GitHub issues` page.
-You may also reach out to each repository's maintainers whose contact information is recorded in README.md.
+You may also reach out to each repository's maintainers.

 # Contributor Covenant Code of Conduct

-this project is intended to be a safe, welcoming space for collaboration, and contributors are expected to adhere to the [Contributor Covenant Code of Conduct](./CODE_OF_CONDUCT.md).
+This project is intended to be a safe, welcoming space for collaboration, and contributors are expected to adhere to the [Contributor Covenant Code of Conduct](./CODE_OF_CONDUCT.md).